 Many banks outsource processes to external service providers.
-In the ISAE 3402 audits, these processes are then placed outside scope of the assignment by means of 'carve-out'.
-As a result, DNB does not always get the required assurance.
-Banks are responsible for the control of all relevant processes and systems.
+In the ISAE 3402 audits, these processes then could be placed outside scope of the assignment by means of 'carve-out'.
+Banks remain responsible for the control of all relevant processes and systems.
 Although DNB gives preference to avoiding carve-outs as much as possible, we recognize that applying a carve-out is sometimes inevitable.
 Large IT service providers in particular often exclude in their contractual terms and conditions the possibility for specific audits.
-DNB accepts the application of a carve-out, provided that the following conditions are met: